 The judicial power of this State, both as to matters of law and equity, shall be vested in a Supreme court, Circuit courts, Courts of Probate and in Justices of the Peace.
-The Legislature may also vest such jurisdiction as shall be deemed ncessary in municipal courts, and shall have power to establish inferior courts in the several counties, with limited civil and criminal jurisdiction.1
+The Legislature may also vest such jurisdiction as shall be deemed necessary in municipal courts, and shall have power to establish inferior courts in the several counties, with limited civil and criminal jurisdiction.1

 The Kinds of Courts.
 The courts may be very properly divided into two groups-regular and special.
 The regular courts consist of the Justice Courts; the Circuit Courts; and the Supreme Court.
 The special courts include the municipal courts; the county courts; and the State Senate.
-One judge is in charge of each court, except in the case of the Senate.
+One judge is in charge of each court, except in the case of the Supreme Court and the Senate.

 The Justice Courts are located, as we have already learned, in every town, village and city (except Milwaukee) throughout the State.
 This makes them always easy to reach.
-The justices, we remember, have the power to issue warrants, summons and subpoenas as well as other less important legal papers; and may also have authority to conduct minor civil and criminal trials and to hold preliminary hearings when the offenses are of a more serious nature.
+The justices, we remember, have the power to issue warrants, summons and subpoenas as well as other less important legal papers; and may also have authority to conduct

+THE SUPREME COURT CHAMBER Capitol at Madison minor civil and criminal trials and to hold preliminary hearings when the offenses are of a more serious nature.